ravaeljasny/contact_list/README.md

 Created mostly by [Ravael](https://github.com/ravaeljasny), with some help from online resources and communities.

 Also, big thanks to all the people brainstormed and improved project with me:
-- Max, My Personal C# Mentor: For guidance and support throughout the project.
+- Max, my personal C# Mentor: For guidance and support throughout the project.
-- Tetris, my friend: for being live coding buddy and idea giver.
+- Tetris, my friend: For being live coding buddy and idea giver.